 In-Orbit Servicing.
 We view in-orbit servicing of satellites as a quickly growing business opportunity.
 As the number of satellites in space increases, so does their need to be serviced.
-We plan to design Momentus' future reusable vehicles to be capable of performing in-orbit servicing and are pursuing development activities that support this objective.
-Although we are still in very preliminary stages for developing this technology, our aim is to equip future vehicles with robotic arms and the ability to maneuver in close proximity to other spacecraft and dock or berth with them.
+We are designing Momentus' future reusable vehicles to be capable of performing in-orbit servicing and are pursuing development activities that support this objective.
+Our aim is to equip future vehicles with robotic arms and the ability to maneuver in close proximity to other spacecraft and dock or berth with them.
 Once fully developed, we believe these capabilities could allow us to offer a suite of different in-orbit services, such as inspection, refueling, life extension, re-positioning, salvage missions, maintenance and repair, and de-orbiting.